Root Canal Treatment Leicester & Loughborough

 During the procedure all infection is removed from the canal system.
 The canal is then shaped and cleaned to prevent any further infection.
 A temporary filling is then put in and the tooth left to settle.

 The Root canal filling is then completed at the next appointment.
 A permanent filling would also be required.
 In some cases a crown may be required.
 Root canal treatment is a skilled and a time consuming procedure.
 Most courses of treatment can involve two or more visits.
 The total time required for the procedure can be up to 2 hours.

 5. What is the alternative?

-If you are looking for Root Canal treatment and are situated in the Midlands, you will find that our Loughborough and Leicester clinics are in easy to reach and convenient locations.
+If you are looking for Root Canal treatment and are situated in the Midlands, you will find that our Leicester, Loughborough and Nottingham clinics are in easy to reach and convenient locations.